The lively 'Lightning Talk' session took place on the Thursday afternoon of this year's National Conference.

 Ed Cervantes-Watson , CEO, FIRST UK

-FIRST UK works with schools, SEND settings alternative provision and youth and community groups – providing bursaries to make STEM more inclusive and accessible for young people from a range of background.
+FIRST UK is a tech charity using robots, role models and competitions to equip young people with the technical know-how and soft skills to thrive – providing bursaries to make STEM more inclusive and accessible for young people from a range of backgrounds.

 Prior to establishing FIRST UK, as Head of Innovation at Cancer Research UK, Ed developed award-winning fundraising products, disrupted funding models and drove strategic growth.
 He describes the mission at FIRST as ‘making the charity go out of business’ – a world where every young person is equipped with the technical knowledge and life skills to own their futures.
 He’s spent the past 18 months building a team, operating model and critical friendships to deliver transformative change at pace, with scale - and sustainability.
 Prior to CRUK he spent several years globe-trotting whilst helping build an adventure tour operator into a sector-leading SME.
 His passions include his partner Katherine, their two young boys Zeb and Oz, travel, and anything to do with the water, outdoors or food.